fastlane/docs/docs/actions/rsync.md

-> A wrapper around rsync, rsync is a tool that lets you synchronize files, including permissions and so on for a more detailed information about rsync please see rsync(1) manpage.
+> A wrapper around `rsync`, which is a tool that lets you synchronize files, including permissions and so on.
+For a more detailed information about `rsync`, please see [rsync(1) man page](https://linux.die.net/man/1/rsync).

 rsync ||